 Siena Heights Health Clinic

 Welcome Siena Heights to the Student Health Clinic.
 The Clinic is now open.
 See below for hours.
-If you are ill, you can call the Clinic to schedule an appointment, or after hours you may stop by the Welcome Window for advice and over-the-counter medications that may be helpful.
-They can reach me by phone for a consultation.
+If you are ill, you can call the Clinic to schedule an appointment, or after hours you may stop by the Welcome Center for advice and over-the-counter medications that may be helpful.

-The SHU Health Services Office is committed to taking special care of students by providing quality and accessible medical care.
+The SHU Health Services Clinic is committed to taking special care of students by providing quality and accessible medical care.
 Offering collaborative health services enhances and ministers to the physical, emotional, and psychological well-being of our students.
 By providing these services, the health clinic helps students maintain their health so they can achieve their educational goals.
-Dawn E. Marsh MSN, APRN, FNP-C, is the Director of Student Health.
-She is a Board Certified Family Nurse Practitioner.
+Emmy Chelagat Choge, OP, MSHP, RN is the Director of Student Health.
 The health clinic is available to all students and offers primary medical care.
-Services include “sick” (acute) visits, preventive care, immunizations (influenza), health counseling and referrals to outside providers.
+Services include “sick” (acute) visits, preventive care, immunizations ( for example influenza), health counseling and referrals to outside providers.
 Clinic visits, as well as most treatment options, are free of charge for students.

 While the threat of Coronavirus still exists, the Student Health has made—and will continue to make—significant changes to our operations to safeguard our community.
 We are committed to keeping us safe this fall and we will have access to COVID-19 testing for all students as needed when it is needed.

 As a reminder, the primary signs and symptoms of the coronavirus are fever, cough, shortness of breath, muscle/body aches, vomiting/diarrhea, and a sudden loss of taste or smell.
 Symptoms can range from mild to severe illness, and appear 2-14 days after you are exposed to the virus that causes COVID-19.